mutohq/Gofer/README.md

 that another program could probably keep appending to the SourceJSON file, and Gofer would automatically adjust.

-`paths` is an array that consists of the rules for a particular source file/directory (`dir`), an `exec` string that holds the path of the executable that is fired when there's a modification in `dir`, and a `path` parameter that mentions if the `dir` and the `exec` paths are
+`loc` is an array that consists of the rules for a particular source file/directory (`dir`), an `exec` string that holds the path of the executable that is fired when there's a modification in `dir`, and a `path` parameter that mentions if the `dir` and the `exec` paths are